booking new client work for october

 How do you choose the first AI use case?

-We look for recurring work with a visible cost, dependable inputs, a clear owner, and someone close to the work who can judge the output.
+We look for repeated work with a visible cost, usable inputs, a clear owner, and someone close to the job who can judge the output.
+We also check whether a simpler automation can solve it without AI.

 Will you replace our existing systems?

-Only when a missing piece genuinely blocks the work.
+Only when a missing or weak system blocks the result.
 If the current systems are sound, we integrate with them and leave them alone.

 How much does AI implementation cost?